How to Roast Pumpkin Seeds

 What is wrong with me?!
 I love everything about fall.
-But other than eating a piece of pumpkin pie, October has completely slipped past me.
+But other than eating a piece of pumpkin pie, I barely even understand it’s already October.
 Is it having toddlers?
-El Nino?
+Coronavirus?
 Do I just need to buy a new pair of boots?
 Ack!
 I don’t know.
 But it’s time to get serious, starting with carving pumpkins and roasting seeds.

 Last year was actually the first time I ever roasted pumpkin seeds.
 It felt really good.
 I always hated throwing the seeds out, kind of like tossing chicken bones when I know they can be turned into chicken stock.

 It all goes back to the Pumpkin Seed Incident, circa 2006.
 My husband got it into his head that he was going to roast pumpkin seeds.
 But then he proceeded to eat the entire pumpkin’s worth of seeds in one sitting.
 He got sick and hasn’t been able to look at, much less eat, them since.
 I figure 9 years should be enough time to try again.